cloudmesh/classes/docs/source/i523/2017/project.rst

 Bibliography:
     All bibliography has to be provided in a jabref/bibtex file.
 This is regardless if you use LaTeX or Word.
 Ther is **NO EXCEPTION** to this rule.
-PLease be advised doing refrences right takes some time so you want to do this early.
+PLease be advised doing references right takes some time so you want to do this early.
 Please note that exports of Endnote or other bibliography management tools do not lead to properly formatted bibtex files, despite they claiming to do so.
 You will have to clean them up and we recommend to do it the other way around.
-Manage your bibliography with jabref, and if you like to ues it import them to endnote or other toosl.
-NAturally you may have to do some cleanup to.
+Manage your bibliography with jabref, and if you like to use it import them to endnote or other tools.
+Naturally you may have to do some cleanup to.
 If you use LaTeX and jabref, you have naturally much less work to do.
 What you chose is up to you.

 Report Format:
        All reports will be using the our common format.
-This format is not the same as the ACM format, so if you use sytsems such as overleaf or sharelatex, you need to upload it and use it there.
+This format is not the same as the ACM format, so if you use systems such as overleaf or sharelatex, you need to upload it and use it there.